WIOA Billable Time Guidelines

 Documentation Requirements

-Essential records your organization must maintain to charge staff time to WIOA or Department of Labor funding streams.
+Essential records to charge staff time to WIOA or DOL funding.

 Time & Effort Certifications